- 1 The objective of Hydro & Pneumatic Testing :

 - Vent valves will open after pressure release.

-- find out Cause of failure and rectified.
+- find out the Cause of failure and rectified.

 In the event of a failure during the pressure test, the system will be immediately depressurized by cracking the vent on the test pump manifold.